-This section aims to allow and regulate business meals: Members are permitted to pay for such meals and drinks.
-However, Members should ensure that such hospitality is reasonable in nature and occasional
+This section aims to allow and regulate business meals and drinks: Members are permitted to pay for such meals and drinks.
+However, Members should ensure that such hospitality is offered in an appropriate setting, is reasonable in nature, and is occasional.

-6. CONSULTANCY
+6. Consultancy